BDC Hamburger Icon

 1. Choose a direct deposit payroll provider.

-You will need to set up payroll services.
-When shopping around for the best online payroll solution, pay close attention to the services offered, the fees and several other components of direct deposit management.
-You can always start by inquiring with your existing bank.
-They likely manage direct deposit, and their terms and fees can give you a baseline when you compare your options.
+When you’re choosing the right payroll provider for your needs, pay close attention to the services offered, the fees and the various components of direct deposit management.
+You can always start by asking your existing bank about their service.
+It likely provides direct deposit management, and the bank’s terms and fees can give you a baseline for comparing your options.

 2. Review federal and state laws on direct deposit.

-Before implementing direct deposit for your business, take into account federal and state laws regarding the process.
+Before you implement direct deposit for your business, consider the relevant federal and state laws.
 The complete rules regarding electronic funds transfer payroll payments can be found in the Electronic Fund Transfer Act (part of the Comptroller’s Handbook).
 These are a few of the federal law highlights:

-• An employer has the responsibility to provide each employee with consent and direct deposit authorization forms.
+• An employer is responsible for providing each employee with consent and direct deposit authorization forms.

-• Although the employer may require the employee to accept direct deposit (depending on the case and state), the employee can choose the financial institution to receive said payments.
+• Although the employer may require the employee to accept direct deposit (depending on the case and state), the employee can choose the financial institution to receive the payments.

 States are allowed to impose additional requirements for direct deposit.
-While some states require employers to follow federal laws only, most states have supplementary stipulations.
+While some states only require employers to follow federal laws, most states have supplementary stipulations.

 • Massachusetts